 Please keep in mind that tardies disrupt classroom instruction and can affect grades.
 If you are late to school, go directly to class.
-Your teacher will determine if you can make up missed work.
+Your teacher will determine if you can make up work that you missed.
 If you are late to school and cannot get back on campus due to locked gates or entrance doors, go to the Attendance Office for assistance.